 Changing the Filename Format

-There are some replacement tokens you can use in the filename format.
+There are a number of replacement tokens you can use in the filename format.

 Selective Logging

-There are also several options available to control what connections are logged.
+There are also a number of options available to control what connections are actually logged.
 This enables you to filter to ensure that only the connections you need logging have logging enabled.

 Configure Specific Connection Manager

-So far, all the settings have applied globally to all the established connections, whether client or server connections.
-By default, when a connection is created, it is put on the default ConnectionManager for the API.
-There are two default ConnectionManager instances, the “client” manager and the “server” manager.
+So far all the settings have applied globally to all the connections that are established, regardless of whether they are client or server connections.
+By default, when a connection is created it is put on the default ConnectionManager for the API.
+There are two default ConnectionManager's, the "client" manager and the "server" manager.

-When running both client and server operations within the same JVM, you may want only to enable per-connection logging for one type of connection.
-This can be done by modifying the logging property key to indicate which ConnectionManager you want to configure.
+In the case where you are running both client and server operations within the same JVM you may want to only enable per-connection logging for one type of connection.
+This can easily be done by simply modifying the logging property key to indicate which ConnectionManager you want to configure.

 maverick.log.connection.client.level=DEBUG